pdp10/clst/README.md

 # clst

 ### Introduction
-This folder includes a set of utilities for managing a cluster with OpenLava LSF platform (http://www.openlava.org/).
+This project includes a set of utilities for managing a cluster with OpenLava LSF platform (http://www.openlava.org/).

 ### Installation and first use
 In order to use these utilities, the following environmental variables must be added:
-CLST_DIR pointing to this folder
+CLST_DIR pointing to clst/
-CLST_LIB pointing to lib
+CLST_LIB pointing to clst/lib

 The environmental variable ${CLST_DIR}/bin could be added to your $PATH.

-Before installing openlava the administrator should edit the openlava configuration files in etc/lsf_config .
+Before installing openlava the administrator should edit the openlava configuration files in ${CLST_DIR}/etc/lsf_config .

 In ${CLST_DIR}/bin the scripts
 - clst_install_openlava.sh   # install openlava and copy the configuration files to the nodes